“El Pach”, “El Cocodrilo” and other colleagues describe Joseph Tavrez, who died this Tuesday - KSU | The Sentinel Newspaper

 Lantigua describes him as a talent trainer, who gave opportunities to personalities, such as El Rubio Charlie on KV – 94, the Frederik Martnez, among others, because he was a guy who gave people an opportunity.

 Also, a communicator Sarah Sued I learned, I expressed moved bet a situation: When these types of things happen, one is left as about shok.
-Joseph was a great friend, my brother, a partner of many years, working together, with was the character that I can say, although it sounds like a cliché, who was the one who believed in me as a communicator when I started.
-He was the person who gave me the opportunity to have the microphone in my hands, as the movie director of KV 94.
+Joseph was a great friend, my brother, partner of many years, working together, with was the person that I can say, although it sounds like a clich, who was the one who believed in me as a communicator when I started.
+He was the person who gave me the opportunity to hold the microphone in my hands, as director of KV 94.

-Sued was very close Publicly he, faced with a loss, sony ericsson manifests very saddened by this loss, but thanking God for his life, because he allowed us to have it.
+Sued was very close publicly The him, faced with a loss, sony ericsson manifests very saddened by this loss, but thanking God for his life, because he allowed us to have it.

 + Other programs

 Regarding the programs with stations that he passed through, Lantigua highlights that he shared scam about Los Dueos del Medio Da about Comando 88 FM, which was the radio stations Radio Azul, La Nueva 106.
-9, La Monumental 100.
-3, Super Regional, Channel 29, Luna Tv Channel 53, which was his house in his last stage, where he began his last project Control Diamante, linked to lottery numbers.
+9, Una Monumental 100.
+3, Nice Regional, Canal 29, Luna Tv Canal 53, which was his house on his last stage, where he began his last project Handle Diamante, linked to the numbers on lottery.

-Lantigua narrates that he was the first producer of Nelson’s program Javier at noon, to the point that the names of most of the sections were created by him.
+Lantigua narrates that he was the first producer of the program on Nelson Javier ing noon, ‘s point that names over a majority over sections I create t.